site search by freefind

 Sweetwater Canal was formed by Aliki Ashman when she signed management to Ronnie Scott's and was playing in the direction of CTA [ Chicago] We shall endeavor to recall the lineup but Ray Draper was not a member but was a guest and Roy [Wilf] Davies was on keyboards and most played with The Freddy Mack Band

-aliki is alive and well living near Melbourne Australia working on her Third totally solo album and Wilf passed away years ago when he was still with Gonzalez
+Aliki is alive and well living near Melbourne Australia working on her Third totally solo album and Wilf passed away years ago when he was still with Gonzalez

 official web presence